cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- we describe and implemented extremely dynamic, collective computation architecture
 	- for predicting probability of information [[observation]]
 	- and defined the most simple possible inference system on top
-	- technology of probabilistic collective computations have been created by us since 2016
+	- this technology of [[probabilistic collective computations]] have been created by us since 2016
 	- and we can proudly say that we are leading [[decentralized ai]] field on [[cyber]] foundations
 	- we believe the thing we have born is powerful enough to bootstrap new kind of [[civilization]]
 	- so we inviting you to the journey of creating open, fair and superintelligent society with us